devnote-dev/yagpdb-ccs/reports/README.md

 `-reportadmin reopen <messageID> <reason>` - Reopens a closed report.
 A reason is required for this, it must be longer than 2 words.

+`-reportadmin resetreactions <messageID>` - Resets the reactions on a report message if unresponsive.
+Aliases: `rr`

+`-reportadmin history <@User/ID>` - Displays the report history of the specified user.

-`-reportadmin deleteAllreports <@user/ID>` - Deletes the report history of a specified user.
+`-reportadmin deletehistory <@User/ID>` - Deletes the entire report history of a user. **This cannot be undone.**
-Aliases: `delall`
+Aliases: `delhistory`
-**This command has been removed from newer versions due to database issues.**

 `-reportadmin reacthelp` - Displays the reactions help page.

 ## Planned Features

-- [ ] `resetreactions`/`rr` option for reportadmin when modaction times out
-- [ ] Centralise report logs under one DB Key (when finished, it will be key `7`)
+- [ ] Centralise report logs under one DB Key (when finished, it will be key `7`) (DBKey7)
 - [ ] Interchangeable reasons for mod actions (basically ease of access)

 ## Other Info
-Reports have been removed in the current update in order to fix the message-embed and reaction bugs.
-Additionally, permission checks have been added for the moderation actions to clear up default error messages/make them more user-friendly. :)
 There is a slight issue with reactions when going to the mod action menu, that is simply due to YAGPDB lag, I cannot do anything about that.
 It will not affect the moderation actions, only make it look weird.

-The `sleep` timeout has been increased to try and combat this.
+The newest version (v3) now has functional report history logging (thoroughly tested) as well as the new reportadmin commands.
+Logs are currently stored in reported-user's individual DB entries, if this method remains stable, the DBKey7 plan will be scrapped, and I will optimise this instead. :)

 *If you find any bugs or issues, feel free to PR an issue or fix, or contact me through the YAGPDB Support Server*